ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

   - "2"
 ```

-Next, following our incremental approach, test what you have so far locally on your workstation using the
-Open Job Description CLI (reminder: activate your Python virtual environment first, if you are using one).
-First,
-make sure that you do not have any syntax errors in our template using the CLI's `check` command:
+Before moving on, it's a good idea to check to the syntax of the file.
+Make sure to activate any Python virtual env as needed, then use the CLI's `check` command:

 ```bash
 % openjd check job.template.yaml